Loading

 Hero image for a Zapier tutorial with the Shopify and Google Sheets logos connected by dots

 Once you've set up your Shopify store and started taking orders, keeping track of your sales is vital to maintaining a successful business.
-Rather than manually tracking orders in a spreadsheet, or downloading CSV after CSV, Zapier can help you automatically keep an up-to-date order log.
+Rather than manually tracking orders in a spreadsheet or downloading endless CSVs, Zapier can help you automatically keep an up-to-date order log.

 With our automatic workflows—we call them Zaps—you can connect Shopify to your favorite spreadsheet app and automatically log store orders as they come in.